cometkim/rkyv-js/README.md

 This library allows JavaScript programs to efficiently exchange data with a Rust backend using rkyv types.

-- Archived Rust types can be read directly from JS programs without an additional serialization layer.
+- Archived Rust types can be read directly from JS programs without an additional deserialization/transform layer.
-- Bytes written in JS programs can be deserialized in Rust programs in a zero-copy manner — including archived hash map lookups, which work byte-for-byte like Rust's own.
+- Bytes written in JS programs can be read in Rust programs in a zero-copy manner, including archived hash map lookups, which work byte-for-byte like Rust's own.
-- Unlike Protobuf or Cap'n Proto, the schema is derived directly from your Rust codebase without having to manage additional schema files.
+- Unlike Protobuf or Cap'n Proto, the type is derived directly from your Rust codebase without having to manage additional schema files.

 Wire compatibility is enforced by a bidirectional conformance suite: every release is verified against a pinned rkyv version (currently **0.8.14**) in both directions — Rust-generated archives decoded in JS, and JS-encoded archives validated with rkyv's own `bytecheck`, deserialized, compared for equality, and probed with real archived-container lookups.